dumpus-app/dumpus-api/README.md

 # Dumpus API

-API to handle Discord GDPR links sent from the Dumpus app.
+API to extract statistics from the Discord GDPR links.
+Completely open-source, self-hostable and documented.

-Terminologie :
-* Discord Data Package : le paquet de données que Discord vous envoie lorsque vous faites une demande de données personnelles

 ## Architecture Documentation